RichardForshaw/resume/mkd-blog/docs/blog/articles/2023-02-aws-cli-advanced-filtering.markdown

 ![Customised](./images/customised.jpg)
 ### Handling 'custom' JSON

 Nearly all the CLI's JSON output is in a form which can be easily queried by JMESPath filter expressions.
 AWS have probably done this for a reason.
 What I mean by this is that key names are descriptive of the data that it holds, such as `"Name"` and `"LastUpdatedDate"`, and information like tags appear in a list of `{"Key": "MyKey", "Value": "MyVal"}` objects, instead of `{"MyKey": "MyValue"}`.
 In these cases, we perform filtering like seen above, using a filter expression like `[?Key=='MyKey']`.

 But what if the JSON data is structured the other way?
-An example of this is say a lambda which outputs a list of page visits where the key is the name of the page, like this:
+An example of this is say a DynamoDB item's attribute names, or lambda which outputs a list of page properties by their page name, like this:

 ```
 {